England Soccer World Cup Shirts Since 1990

 England had an absolute disaster in South Africa.
 A hugely talented squad which, on paper, looked to be up there with the world's best.
 But the players were miserable, unmotivated, lethargic and completely devoid of ideas.
 The coach of the team was the successful Italian, Fabio Capello, who had steered England through a perfect qualifying phase.

 Given the quality in the squad, the poor quality of the performances led fans to turn on this England team and blast the players as overpaid primadonnas.
 This would be the last World Cup for several of the so-called 'golden generation'.

 On the other hand the football shirt design for this World Cup was very good.
 The design was simple and stylish.
 No wacky patterns or gimmicks, this England shirt was just a simple elegant polo shirt in plain white.
 It was still made by Umbro but it would be their last.

 The star team of the 2010 World Cup were Spain who were in the middle of enjoying a golden generation of their own.
 Spain, winners of this World Cup were already defending champions of Europe and would win the Euro's again in 2012.

 The 2014 World Cup

-In 2014 was supposed to be all about Brazil.
+The 2014 FIFA World Cup was supposed to be all about the host nation, Brazil.
 The five time world champions were hosting the World Cup for the first time and it looked almost certain that with home advantage they would capture an unprecedented sixth title.
 But things don't always go to plan,

 Brazil suffered one of the heaviest defeats in World Cup history on a night that all those involved, and all those watching around the world, will never forget.
 Germany, eventual winners (and deservedly so) took Brazil to pieces.
 I mean they actually destroyed them.
 So much so that it was embarrassing to watch at times.
 The score was 7-1 and Brazil, playing in front of their own fans, were utterly humiliated.